checkly/docs.checklyhq.com/site/content/guides/api-monitoring.md

   -G
 ```

-If we chose to set up a call using Javascript, for example, we could achieve the same call as in the first case above using [axios](https://github.com/axios/axios):
+If we chose to set up a call using Javascript, for example, we could achieve the same call as in the first case above using {{< newtabref  href="https://github.com/axios/axios" title="axios" >}}:

 ```js
 const { default: axios } = require("axios");